StrikeEagleCC/3D_Printing/k3/resonance_testing/foot_and_surface_tests.md

 Three types of feet were tested with the printer on the table saw:

 1. Bare screws
 2. Soft feet.
-These are the standard K3 foot body, but printed in TPU, and without the cushioned inserts.
+These are the standard K3 foot body, but printed in TPU, and without the inserts.
 3. Hard feet.
 Standard K3 foot body printed in ASA, with TPU inserts

 For each foot type and on the table saw, resonance tests were done with the feet shimmed such that each foot had even pressure and also with the feet shimmed such that the feet had uneven pressure.
 Gauging of pressure was done "by feel".
 With the screw and hard feet, uneven pressure meant that one foot was slightly off the table surface.
 With soft feet, there was enough flex in the feet that even with significantly uneven loading, every foot was still in contact with the table surface.